mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') should never themselves use [IRoomRecipeEdit](#T-ParquetClassLibrary-Rooms-IRoomRecipeEdit 'ParquetClassLibrary.Rooms.IRoomRecipeEdit').
+By design, children of [RoomRecipe](#T-ParquetClassLibrary-Rooms-RoomRecipe 'ParquetClassLibrary.Rooms.RoomRecipe') should never themselves use [IRoomRecipeEdit](#T-ParquetClassLibrary-EditorSupport-IRoomRecipeEdit 'ParquetClassLibrary.EditorSupport.IRoomRecipeEdit').
 IRoomRecipeEdit is for external types that require read/write access.

-<a name='P-ParquetClassLibrary-Rooms-RoomRecipe-ParquetClassLibrary#Rooms#IRoomRecipeEdit#OptionallyRequiredWalkableFloors'></a>
+<a name='P-ParquetClassLibrary-Rooms-RoomRecipe-ParquetClassLibrary#EditorSupport#IRoomRecipeEdit#OptionallyRequiredWalkableFloors'></a>
-### ParquetClassLibrary#Rooms#IRoomRecipeEdit#OptionallyRequiredWalkableFloors `property`
+### ParquetClassLibrary#EditorSupport#IRoomRecipeEdit#OptionallyRequiredWalkableFloors `property`

 ##### Summary